Skip to content

 This command will:

-• Download and start the Hagicode application container
+• Download and start the Hagicode containers defined by the generated template

 • Create and configure the network